rafabolivar/terraform_nutanix_cloud-init/README.md

 |[terraform.tfvars](https://github.com/rafabolivar/terraform_nutanix_cloud-init/blob/main/terraform.tfvars)  | The variable values that will be used in our deployment |
 |[init.tpl](https://github.com/rafabolivar/terraform_nutanix_cloud-init/blob/main/init.tpl)  | The cloud-init script that will configure our VM during the first boot |

-The variables values are autopopulated by Calm, using the appropiate values from our cluster.
+This variables values must be modified, using the appropiate values from our cluster.
+You can do that using Nutanix Rest API or connecting via SSH to one of your CVMs and executing the following commands:

+***Cluster UUID***
+    nutanix@NTNX-21SM6K040170-B-CVM:10.42.91.30:~$ ncli cluster get-params | grep "Cluster Uuid"

+***Network UUID***
+    nutanix@NTNX-21SM6K040170-B-CVM:10.42.91.30:~$ acli net.list

+***Image UUID***
+    nutanix@NTNX-21SM6K040170-B-CVM:10.42.91.30:~$ acli image.list

 **Important Note:** The network name used for this deployment is Primary.
 This value can be easily changed in the blueprint to match your requirements.